SAhmed48/SAhmed48/README.md

 </div>

-<p align="center"> <strong>I am a seasoned software engineer with 7 years of experience in the software services industry.
+<p>I am a seasoned software engineer with 7 years of experience in the software services industry.
 Throughout my career, I have gained extensive experience working with various programming languages, libraries, frameworks, and technologies, including Python, JavaScript, TypeScript, React, Node, Angular, SQL, Docker, Kubernetes, and AWS.
 Additionally, I possess exceptional intercultural and cross-team collaboration skills, having worked with remote global teams.

 My professional interests encompass a wide range of areas, including web development, big data, and AI.
 I constantly explore the latest advancements and developments in these fields.
 I believe in the transformative power of technology, and I am committed to staying up-to-date with the latest trends, theories, and best practices.

 On a personal level, I am deeply committed to self-improvement and personal growth.
 I firmly believe that continuous learning and growth are essential for both professional and personal success.
-In my leisure time, I enjoy reading books and listening to podcasts.
+In my leisure time, I enjoy reading books and listening to podcasts. </p>

 ### About me
 - 🌱 I’m addicted to learning and growing every day.